Quantum motion of a spinless particle in curved space: A viewpoint of scattering theory: Introduction

+In a recent work, the thin-layer quantization procedure has been refined and further developed by taking the proper terms of degree one in $q_{3}$ ($q_{3}$ denotes the curvilinear coordinate variable perpendicular to the curved surface) back into the surface quantum equation \cite{AoP.364.68.2016}.
+The thin-layer quantization formalism has been considered for a variety of problems with different physical contexts (see Refs. \cite{PRL.112.257203.2014,PRA.89.033630.2014,PRB.87.174413.2013, PRA.88.033837.2013,PRE.88.043202.2013,PRX.4.011038.2014}).
 It is also important to mention that other alternative approaches for the confinement of a quantum particle on a surface are found in the literature.
-For example, in Ref. \cite{PLA.2016.380.1985}, a new formalism has been proposed in order to construct the Hamiltonian of a spin-$1/2$ particle with spin-orbit coupling confined to a surface that is embedded in a three-dimensional space spanned by a general orthogonal curvilinear coordinate.
-In this approach, the authors consider a gauge field that allows us to express the spin-orbit coupling as a non-Abelian $SU(2)$ gauge field.
+For instance, in Ref. \cite{PLA.380.1985.2016} a new formalism has been proposed to construct the Hamiltonian of a spin-$1/2$ particle with spin-orbit coupling confined to a surface that is embedded in a three-dimensional space spanned by a general orthogonal curvilinear coordinates.
+In this approach, the authors consider a gauge field that allows us to express the spin-orbit coupling as a non-Abelian SU(2) gauge field.
 They also found that the geometric potential represents a coupling between the transverse component of the gauge field and the mean curvature of the surface that replaces the coupling between the transverse momentum and the gauge field.
-An extension of this approach was later accomplished in Ref. \cite{PLA.2016.Shika}.
+An extension of this approach was later accomplished in Ref. \cite{PLA.380.2876.2016}.